If your child needs immediate medical attention and you cannot transport your child to Le Bonheur, call 911.

 - Giving your child’s medical history, insurance information, medication allergies and pediatrician contact information

 Your child will be called back to the treatment area.
-For patient privacy, only two adults are allowed into the treatment area with your child at any one time; however, adults can switch off with other adults.
+For patient privacy, only two adults are allowed into the treatment area at any one time.

 In the treatment area, your child will receive a full assessment from a doctor who specializes in pediatric emergency medicine.
-The doctor will give you a treatment plan, order any tests, procedures or prescriptions your child might need, and will determine whether your child goes home or needs to stay in the hospital.
+The doctor will provide a treatment plan, order any tests, procedures or prescriptions your child might need and determine whether your child can go home or needs to stay in the hospital.
 Do not hesitate to ask questions about your child’s treatment plan before you leave.

 After Your ER Visit

-When you leave, you will receive discharge instructions that will explain how to continue your child’s care.
-It is important that you understand them, and make any necessary follow-up appointments.
+When you leave, you will receive discharge instructions explaining how to continue your child’s care.
+It is important that you understand them and make any necessary follow-up appointments.
 If you have questions about anything in your discharge paperwork, please call your child’s pediatrician.

 If the ER doctor has prescribed medicines for your child, you may pick them up at the Le Bonheur outpatient pharmacy or get them filled at another pharmacy.

 After you get home you might have questions regarding your medical record or your bill.
-Additionally, many Le Bonheur families are interested in volunteering or giving back to the hospital after their stay.
-For more information on how to help, click here.
+ED observation and inpatient families are now able to access their child's medical record online and will be given information about how to do so upon discharge.